aiday-mar/EPFL/Artificial Neural Networks/Lecture_Notes.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=x_i&space;=&space;g(\sum_k&space;w_{ik}&space;x_k)" target="_blank"><img src="https://latex.codecogs.com/svg.latex?x_i&space;=&space;g(\sum_k&space;w_{ik}&space;x_k)" title="x_i = g(\sum_k w_{ik} x_k)" /></a>

 Where here above the x_i is the output in the neuron i and the w_{ik} are the weights from node k to node i, and x_k are the input weights of node k.
+Here g is the threshold function.
+Consider the following hebbian learning rule:

+When an axon of cell j repeatedly or persistently takes part in firing cell i, then j's efficiency as one of the cels firing i is increased.
+The coactivation of the neurons is important in memorizing.
+Memory is located in the connections, it is largely distributed, memory is not separated from the processing.
+In artificial neural networks all input starts on the bottom layer of neurons and then moves to upper layers of neurons through a feed forward network.
+We can also model the role of reward using reinforcement learning.
+In the game of Go, the reward is sent at the end of the game, positive if the game was won and negative if lost.